 Similarly, let’s say some addressees forwarded the message to their colleagues.
 What happens then?
 The engagement rate increases.
 So it does when the addressees replied to your email.

-All in all, email engagement rate gets affected every time a prospect interacts with your message.
+All in all, the email engagement rate gets affected every time a prospect interacts with your message.
 Problems start when the prospects in your campaign ignore your email.
 It messes up with our email deliverability and can get you in trouble.

 How to fix a low email engagement rate?